eduNEXT/openedx-unidigital/README.rst

   > **Site Preferences** > **Site language**.
 If the user does not set a language preference, language will be taken from the platform default language.
-- The users cannot belong to more than one **cohort** nor to more that one **team** within the same team set (topic).
+- By definition, the users cannot belong to more than one **cohort** nor to more that one **team** within the same team set (topic).
 Therefore, the configuration must be consistent with this restriction.
 - If a user changes their language preference, the user or the instructor must remove the user from the team or cohort that represents the previous language preference and add the user to the team or cohort that represents the new language preference.
-Alternatively, after the user is removed from the previous team or cohort, the user can be perform a re-enrollment in the course to be added to the new team or cohort.
+Alternatively, after the user is removed from the previous team or cohort, the user can enroll again in the course to be added to the new team or cohort.
 - If a user unrolls from the course is not removed from the team or cohort to which they were added.